New railway line

 The future Morley-Ellenbrook rail line is expected to employ C-Series trains, which will be designed to provide comfort for passengers.

 Trains will feature four doors per car to provide passengers with quick and convenient access at station platforms.
+The trains are scheduled to begin service in late 2024.

 The Morley-Ellenbrook rail project is expected to further expand Perth’s existing heavy rail network and create more than 3,000 jobs during the construction phase.